matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 <!-- I find the `zip` in Python quite useful. -->

-The Python `zip` function is a really clever analogy of a real zipper: It allows you to iterate over several arrays element-wise without having to worry about indexes.
-It can be quite useful when you have to manually pair elements coming from two data sources:
+The Python `zip` function is a truly clever analogy of a real zipper: It allows you to iterate over several arrays element-wise without having to worry about indexes.
+It is quite handy when you have to manually pair elements coming from two (or more) data sources:

 ```python
 >>> scoreList = [5, 3, 6, 8]